After a Miscarriage: The Testing

 Missed miscarriage

 The missed miscarriage, also called a silent miscarriage or missed abortion, occurs when the embryo or fetus stops growing for whatever reason – but the body doesn’t recognize it (yet).
 In this type of miscarriage, especially during the earlier stages of pregnancy when you can’t feel a fetus move or kick, you may not even know anything is amiss until your next prenatal or ultrasound appointment.
 At that point, the doctor will express concern if your uterus has stopped growing, there is no heartbeat and/or the ultrasound confirms there is no further evidence of a heartbeat or fetal development.
+A missed miscarriage is the most common miscarriage scenario for women participating in fertility treatments because most treatments include the use of progesterone.
+Progesterone helps to keep the embryo more secure in the womb since it prevents the womb from cramping.
+However, this can also prevent the womb from shedding the fetus and placenta when an abnormality occurs.

 Incomplete Miscarriage